 The Board endeavors to meet at least four (4) times a year, at quarterly intervals which are scheduled well in advanced before the end of the preceding financial year to facilitate the Directors in planning their meeting schedule for the year.
-The Board is satisfied with the level of commitment given by the Directors toward fulfilling their roles and responsibilities as Directors of the Company as all Directors had attended all the Board meetings during the financial year under review.
+The Board is satisfied with the level of commitment given by the Directors toward fulfilling their roles and responsibilities as Directors of the Company.
 Additional meetings are convened where necessary to deal with urgent and important matters that require attention of the Board.